DeNetPRO/Node/guides/install-denode-manager-linux.md

 ![](../assets/webp/dm-linux-launch.webp)

-After authorization, you will see a list of licenses associated with your wallet.
-Initially, all licenses will be disabled until configured.

 > 💡 **Tip:** The first launch may take some time as the application initializes its components.

 ### Step 3: Configure Your Node